-Throughout Ghana and Rwanda, the health conditions that affect patients are drastically changing.
+Throughout low- and middle-income countries, the health conditions that affect patients are drastically changing.
 In addition to traditional communicable diseases, injuries such as road traffic accidents constitute an increasingly large proportion of the national burdens of disease.
 Health systems must be able to respond to this new landscape.
-Emergency Medicine’s comprehensive approach to patient care is especially relevant to the challenges facing these nations.
+The comprehensive approach to patient care within emergency care is especially relevant to the challenges facing these nations.

 To bridge the gap between specialized healthcare providers concentrated in capital cities and community healthcare workers in the villages where most people live, sidHARTe creates comprehensive emergency care curricula for mid-level cadres providing care in rural hospital settings.
 Trainees gain the capacity to improve the outcomes of their sickest patients and become advocates for making emergency care a fundamental component of healthcare everywhere.